 The state of Texas in 2019 added itself to the list of states that ban the use of photo enforcement, though a few cities are allowed to continue using the devices until their contracts expire.
 A decade earlier, Montana Governor Brian Schweitzer (D) signed a bill banning red light cameras prohibition into law, adding to the growing list of states that prohibit photo enforcement.
-In total, fifteen states and twenty-one cities now prohibit this form of ticketing.
+In total, sixteen states and twenty-six cities now prohibit this form of ticketing.
 The following list includes links to the full text of each statute or legal decision prohibiting the use of photo radar or red light cameras.

 In some cases, the form of the prohibition is indirect.
 In Arkansas, for example, state law authorizes police to use a photo radar gun if the officer personally delivers the ticket at the time of the violation.
 This does no more than allow a photograph to be used in conjunction with a traditional traffic stop and serves as an unconditional ban on automated enforcement.
 In Utah, the legislature has placed so many restrictions on the use of photo radar -- specifically, banning outsourcing of the ticketing process to private, for-profit companies -- that no city uses speed cameras.
 This serves as an "effective ban" on photo enforcement.
 The list also excludes states like Florida where photo enforcement is illegal but local jurisdictions ignore the law in the hopes that they will not be sued before the legislature retroactively approves their use of photo ticketing.